valefimoff11/patterns/Readme.md

 key operations/functional primitives on data (become part of algorithms):

-"data" is scalars, collections, classes/objects (individual classes may have to support some of the below ops, by overwriting standard methods)
+"data" is scalars, collections, structures/enumerations, classes/objects (individual classes may have to support some of the below ops, by overwriting standard methods)
+ , data classes, persistent datasets, data in transit (comm protocol payloads e.g. json), input/output params of functions

 0. Indexing
 1. search/find